leannejdong/sdk-demo/README.md

 This is a simple demo of our [sdk library](https://github.com/bitwyre/sdk)

 You may need a key for running `conan install ..`.
+Also, please make sure your conan remote is updated.
-Please contact me via [email](leanne@bitwyre.com) or twitter/linkedin.
+Please contact me via
+[email](leanne@bitwyre.com) or twitter/linkedin.

 ```